Fyoncle/Icons-Compats/README.md

 ### Future Plans:

-- Adding support for biome icons to mods like Regions Unexplored, Biomes O' Plenty, Oh The Biomes We've Gone, Incendium, Nullscape and more.
+- Adding support for biome icons to mods like Regions Unexplored, Biomes O' Plenty, Oh The Biomes We've Gone, Incendium, End's Phantasm, Nullscape and more.
 Though I'm not experienced that much in pixel art yet, I don't know when that will be.